 - (1) A NMW benefit group in active status at the time the benefit group reaches the 60-month term limit may ask for an extension of NMW/TANF cash assistance under hardship provisions.
-The benefit group must provide supporting documentation by the 15^{th} day of the 60^{th} month.
-If otherwise eligible and a hardship type is determined, the benefit group shall be authorized cash assistance from the first day of the 61^{st} month. - (2) A NMW benefit group whose certification period expires in the 60th month of the term limit may be recertified, if otherwise eligible, under hardship provisions, but must provide supporting documentation by the end of the benefit group's certification period. - H. Closed benefit group: A benefit group shall be required to file an application for NMW cash assistance based on hardship under the following conditions:

-- (1) a NMW benefit group in active status does not submit supporting documentation by the 15th day of the 60th month of receipt of cash assistance; or - (2) a NMW case closes upon reaching the term limit; - (3) a benefit group may file an application on the first day of the 61st month, or at anytime after, and if eligible, benefits shall be approved effective the date of authorization or 30 days from the date of application, whichever is earlier. - I. Automatic extension of cash assistance: A NMW benefit group shall be automatically extended NMW/TANF cash assistance based on hardship when the benefit group member who has received 60 months of cash assistance is: - (1) an adult age 60 or over; or - (2) an adult or minor head of household with an application for SSI pending or in the appeals process; or based on verification in the case record that is not older than three months, the benefit group member [is: - (3) waived from participation in work activities due to a complete disability, either permanently or temporarily; or - (4) the sole provider of home care to an ill or disabled family member; or - (5) unable to be gainfully employed because the benefit group member has been battered or subjected to extreme cruelty, or affected by domestic violence] is granted a limited work participation status based on the qualifying conditions as outlined at 8.102.460 NMAC; or - [(6)](3) is otherwise qualified as defined by the department.
+The benefit group must provide supporting documentation by the 15th day of the 60th month.
+If otherwise eligible and a hardship type is determined, the benefit group shall be authorized cash assistance from the first day of the 61st month. - (2) A NMW benefit group whose certification period expires in the 60th month of the term limit may be recertified, if otherwise eligible, under hardship provisions, but must provide supporting documentation by the end of the benefit group's certification period. - H. Closed benefit group: A benefit group shall be required to file an application for NMW cash assistance based on hardship under the following conditions: - (1) a NMW benefit group in active status does not submit supporting documentation by the 15th day of the 60th month of receipt of cash assistance; or - (2) a NMW case closes upon reaching the term limit; - (3) a benefit group may file an application on the first day of the 61st month, or at any time after, and if eligible, benefits shall be approved effective the date of authorization or 30 days from the date of application, whichever is earlier. - I. Automatic extension of cash assistance: A NMW benefit group shall be automatically extended NMW/TANF cash assistance based on hardship when the benefit group member who has received 60 months of cash assistance is: - (1) an adult age 60 or over; or - (2) an adult or minor head of household with an application for SSI pending or in the appeals process; or based on verification in the case record that is not older than three months, the benefit group member is: - (3) granted a limited participation status due to a complete disability, either permanently or temporarily; - (4) granted a limited participation status due to being the sole provider of home care to an ill or disabled family member; or - (5) unable to be gainfully employed because the benefit group member has been battered or subjected to extreme cruelty, or affected by domestic violence; or - (6) is otherwise qualified as defined by the department.
+[8.102.410.17 NMAC - Rp 8.102.410.17 NMAC, 07/01/2001, A, 01/01/2003, A, 05/15/2003; A, 11/15/2007; A, 12/01/2009; A, 04/01/2012]

-8.102.410.18 REQUIREMENTS FOR TANF HARDSHIP EXTENSIONS:
+8.102.410.18 REOUIREMENTS FOR TANF HARDSHIP EXTENSIONS: